Bequia: Tourism

 Bequia is popular among cruising yachts, expats and tourists.
 One of the busiest times of the year is the annual Easter Regatta and Music Fest.

 Two scuba diving stores run dive trips to 28 identified dive sites around Bequia.
 There are several wrecks and shallow caves accessible to advanced divers.
 It is not unusual to see Hawksbill turtles, lobsters, moray eels and many kinds of fish when diving around Bequia.

+A recent tradition growing in popularity among locals and tourists, is Bequia’s New Year’s Day Lilo Regatta.
+Starting in 2010, as a means to recover from Old Year’s Night festivities, nearly 100 participants convene at the Frangipani and Whaleboner bars early afternoon for a trip across the bays on any device that floats (no motors allowed)!

 History

-As a result of the Treaty of Utrecht, which brought an end to the War of Spanish Succession and established peace between the Spanish and British Empires, Great Britain obtained the lucrative monopoly over the Asiento slave trade.
-Runaway and shipwrecked slaves inhabited the island of St. Vincent in the 17th century.
-According to an early account of the French West Indies, which considered Bequia as part of Grenada, Bequia was too inaccessible to colonize and Kalinago and Arawaks used the island for fishing and farming.
-A few Portuguese and Dutch slave ships en route to Sint Eustatius from West Africa reportedly shipwrecked on the Grenadine reefs.
+Runaway and shipwrecked enslaved Africans settled on the island of St. Vincent in the 17th century.
+According to early accounts of the French West Indies, which at the time considered Bequia part of Grenada, the island was regarded as too inaccessible for permanent colonisation.
+The Kalinago and Arawak peoples used it primarily for fishing and farming.
+A few Portuguese and Dutch ships transporting enslaved Africans from West Africa to Sint Eustatius were reportedly wrecked on the Grenadine reefs.
+Following the Treaty of Utrecht (1713–1715), which ended the War of the Spanish Succession and established peace between the Spanish and British Empires, Great Britain secured the monopoly over the asiento slave trade.

+In the decades that followed, Bequia and the wider Grenadines became sites of increasing European interest and conflict.
+French settlers established small plantations cultivating indigo, cotton, and sugar, worked by enslaved Africans brought through the Atlantic slave trade.
+The island’s Indigenous Kalinago population was gradually displaced or assimilated during this period, a pattern common across the Lesser Antilles as European powers expanded their control.
+Although the terrain and limited freshwater discouraged large-scale settlement, Bequia’s protected harbours and position along inter-island trade routes made it a useful stopover for colonial shipping and privateers.

 Bequia was under French control in the 18th century and during the Seven Years' War with England, the island was used by the fleets of their Spanish and Dutch allies to take on supplies, while British ships were banned.
 The 1763 Treaty of Paris produced a significant re-alignment in the map of the Caribbean; St. Vincent and the Grenadine islands, including Grenada, were given to the British in exchange for Guadeloupe, Martinique and St. Lucia.
 The name Petit Martinique comes from this era, as does Petit Saint Vincent.
-In 1779 the French seized the island, despite the treaty, but were forced to relinquish control to Britain again soon after.
+In 1779, the French seized the island, despite the treaty, but were forced to relinquish control to Britain again soon after.